seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 **5 · Catalysts.** Hunted by §6's daily discovery search and admitted only by source class — primary, archive or reported (§6); repetition across aggregators is not confirmation and the same host twice is one host (map inv.
 39).
 Each event is placed relative to the analysis moment (§2).
-This stage and every stage after it is subtractive on the frozen set (step 4).
+On a row already cut, this stage and every stage after it is subtractive; what it may ADD is a forward candidate cut from the frozen payload (step 4).

 **6 · Signals, flows, positioning.** Funding, open interest, liquidation structure, ETF flows, dominance: current at the analysis moment or absent from the answer.